unfoldingWord-box3/td/docs/regions/Africa.rst

 .. warning:: This language is not list as spoken in any countries.

-.. warning:: The gateway language is not valid.
+.. warning:: The gateway language is missing.

 .. code-block:: yaml